TenzinPlatter/Obsidian-Notes/INFO1111/Cybersecurity.md

 - Limit number of invalid password entries

 What is the difference between symmetric and asymmetric encryption?
-- Symmetric has one key to encrypt and decrypt, whereas assymmetric uses two keys
+- Symmetric has one key to encrypt and decrypt, whereas asymmetric uses two keys

 ## Case Study: Colonial Pipeline Ransomware